daseme/WeeklySalesEmail/GitHubWorkflowExplained.md

 ## Visual Workflow Reference

-For a more detailed visual reference of this process, refer to Figure 1 at the beginning of this document.
-The diagram illustrates how each component connects and the exact sequence of operations that occur during the execution of the workflow.
+For a more detailed understanding of this process, refer to Figure 1 at the beginning of this document.
+The diagram illustrates:

+- The two trigger methods (automatic and manual with test mode option)
+- The workspace setup process
+- The Dropbox authentication flow and token refresh mechanism
+- The data retrieval process
+- The report generation and distribution workflow

 ---